Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nhật Bản hé lộ kế hoạch xây nơi trú ẩn trên các đảo gần Đài Loan- Ảnh 1.

-Yonaguni Island in the Sakishima Islands
+Yonaguni Island is part of the Sakishima Islands.

 NIKKEI ASIA SCREENSHOT